OpenMx/OpenMx/docs/source/OpenMxTutorial.rst

         mxAlgebraObjective("twin"))
     twinSatFitSub2 <- mxModel(twinSatModelSub2)

-We can compare the likelihood of this submodel to that of the fully saturated model or the previous submodel using the results from ``mxEvaluate`` commands with regular R algebra.
+We can compare the likelihood of this submodel to that of the fully saturated model or the previous submodel using the results from ``mxEval`` commands with regular R algebra.
 A summary of the model parameters, estimates and goodness-of-fit statistics can also be obtained using ``summary(twinSatFit)``.
 Further development is required.

 .. code-block:: r

-    LL_Sat <- mxEvaluate(objective, twinSatFit)
+    LL_Sat <- mxEval(objective, twinSatFit)
-    LL_Sub <- mxEvaluate(objective, twinSatFitSub1);
+    LL_Sub <- mxEval(objective, twinSatFitSub1);
     LRT= LL_Sub - LL_Sat;

 Now, we are ready to specify the ACE model to test which sources of variance significantly contribute to the phenotype and estimate their best value.
 The structure of this script is going to mimic that of the saturated model.
 The main difference is that we no longer estimate the variance-covariance matrix directly, but express it as a function of the three sources of variance, **A**, **C** and **E**.
 As the same sources are used for the MZ and the DZ group, the matrices which will represent them are part of the 'super'model.
 As these sources are variances, which need to be positive, we typically use a Cholesky decomposition of the standard deviations (and effectively estimate **a** rather then **a^2**, see later for more in depth coverage).
 Thus, we specify three separate matrices for the three sources of variance using the ``mxMatrix`` command and 'calculate' the variance components with the ``mxAlgebra`` command.
 Note that there are a variety of ways to specify this model, we have picked one that corresponds well to previous Mx code, and has some intuitive appeal.